git4humans/git4humans/README.md

 ### Linux & macOS

-You can install on Linux & macOS by downloading appropriate zip file from the [release page](https://github.com/git4humans/git4humans/releases).
-Then unzip it into any location of your choice.
+You can install on Linux & macOS by downloading the appropriate zip file from the [release page](https://github.com/git4humans/git4humans/releases), then unzip it into any location of your choice.

 Then add the path of your **git4humans** directory to the **PATH** environment variable:

 ```shell
 PATH=/path/to/your/git4humans:$PATH
 ```
-You can check by typing the following shell command:
+You can verify by typing the following shell command:

 ```shell
 gt